chrisalley/toy-robot/README.md

 ### PLACE X,Y,ORIENTATION

-Puts the toy robot on the table top in the specified X and Y coordinates and facing the NORTH, SOUTH, EAST or WEST direction.
-If the robot is already placed on the table top, issuing another PLACE command will move the robot in the new location.
+Puts the toy robot on the tabletop at the specified X and Y coordinates and facing the NORTH, SOUTH, EAST or WEST direction.
+If the robot is already placed on the table, issuing another PLACE command will move the robot to the new location.

 ### MOVE

-Moves the toy robot one place forward in the direction that it is currently facing.
+Moves the toy robot one place forward in the direction that the robot is currently facing.

 ### LEFT